KonstantinZsky/telegram-bot-on-haskell/README.md

 ## Deploy

-1. Copy this project using git: `$ git clone git@github.com:KonstantinZsky/telegram-bot-on-haskell.git`.
+1. Copy this project to your computer using git: `$ git clone git@github.com:KonstantinZsky/telegram-bot-on-haskell.git`.
 [How to use git](https://git-scm.com/book/en/v2)

+2. Open project folder in your terminal.
+Build the project using stack: `stack build`.
+[How to use stack](https://docs.haskellstack.org/en/stable/GUIDE/)

 ## Config